linuxdeepin/deepin-manual/manual-assets/professional/deepin-draw/en_US/index.md

   - Free: enter the dimension manually or adjust the area to be cropped by dragging the cropping border to customize cropping.
   - Original: crop in proportion to the original picture by a ratio of 1:1, 2:3, 8:5 and 16:9 respectively.

-3. Select the cropping mode and select the area to be cropped.
+3. Select the cropping mode, and select the area to be cropped.
 4. Press the **Enter** key to crop the graphics from the selected area.

 ![1|cut](jpg/cut.png)